lerouxt/pcaf/README.md

 Create a pcaf.cfg file
 -----
-* Create pcaf.cfg file at the root. * Do not add this file to Git since it contains sensitive passwords. *
+Create pcaf.cfg file at the root. **Do not add this file to Git since it contains sensitive passwords.**

-Test